petrostrak/protocol-buffers-3/README.md

 ```

 ### --decode option
-With the `--decode` command we can serialize any message that is in binary into a given proto message.
+With the `--decode` command we can deserialize any message that is in binary into a given proto message.
 ```
 # .proto
 message Simple {